boltops-tools/kubes/docs/_docs/dsl/multiple-resources.md

 Layering works for both simple and block form.
 Just create a folder with the corresponding name.

-* The layering definitions for the prelayers are in singular form.
+* The layering definitions for the pre layers are in singular form.
-* The layering definitions for the post layers are in a folder with plural form.
+* The layering definitions for the post layers are in a folder with plural form, but the overrides are defined in singular form still.
 * Resources in the main "middle" layer are the only ones that are allowed multiple resource definitions.

 Simple form layering: